What is MAIA?

 Why do I need to create an account?

 It seems like you need to create an account for everything these days, and there's good reason for that.
-Accounts helps us keep the directory from being misused since agreeing to the terms and conditions means being a good person and refraining from negativity, bullying, or any type of conduct that is considered disrespectful.
+Accounts helps us keep the directory from fraud and being misused since agreeing to the terms and conditions means being a good person and refraining from negativity, bullying, or any type of conduct that is considered disrespectful.

 Why aren't you a non-profit?